 Q: Will my rebounder be noisy?

 A: Most springs do need to be oiled to help reduce the “crunching” or “squeaking” noise that most springs tend to make when they are stretched and compressed.
-However, some cheaply made springs can still make noise even when oiled.
+However, some cheaply made springs will still make noise even when oiled.

 Those springs made from alloy materials, which are found in some of the more expensive springs, tend to be quieter.